NoFloCo Fire Mitigation Posse

 We generally mark trees and habitat zones three days before a workday.
 We do this to ensure that we know property boundaries, have been thoughtful about which trees will be eliminated, to ensure we maintain and improve habitat for wildlife, and to protect trees to which property owners have an emotional attachment.

 We always have at least 10 certified Fire Fighter 2s on workdays.
-NoFloCo will soon have 42 such volunteers.
+NoFloCo will soon have 42 such volunteers within the organization.
 Some of the FF2s in our group have much more training than just FF2.
-They have been professional fire fighters, and hold a red card.
+They have been professional fire fighters,and hold a red card.
 We also have current and former US Forestry employees who have done proscribed burns professionally.
 Additionally, we have two professional arborists who lead our sawyers.
 Don and Toni Moore have done controlled slash burns for 20 years in Florissant with no accidents or incidents.

 Lots to unpack in this 2 minute video of a recent NoFloCo Workday in Spring Valley Subdivision.
 One, notice the age range, fitness level range, and skill range.
 Everyone can help.
 Whether you are operating a power-saw or a stew ladle, your help is appreciated and necessary.